-This documentation describes one in a series of public use event files from the 2021 Medical Expenditure Panel Survey (MEPS) Household Component (HC).
-Released as an ASCII data file (with related SAS, SPSS, R, and Stata programming statements and data user information) and a SAS data set, a SAS transport file, Stata data set, and an Excel file, the 2021 Dental public use file provides detailed information on dental events for a nationally representative sample of the civilian noninstitutionalized population of the United States.
-Data from the Dental file can be used to make estimates of dental event utilization and expenditures for calendar year 2021.
-This file contains 57 variables and has a logical record length of 251 with an additional 2-byte carriage return/line feed at the end of each record.
-As illustrated below, this file consists of MEPS survey data obtained in the 2021 portion of Round 7, and all of Rounds 8 and 9 for Panel 23; the 2021 portion of Rounds 5 and 7, and all of Rounds 1, 2, and the 2021 portion of Round 3 for Panel 26 (i.e., the rounds for the MEPS panels covering calendar year 2021).
+This documentation describes one in a series of public use event files from the 2021 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
+Released as an ASCII data file (with related SAS, Stata, SPSS, and R programming statements and data user information), SAS data set, SAS transport file, Stata data set, and Excel file the 2021 Hospital Inpatient Stays (STAZ) public use file provides detailed information on hospital inpatient stays for a nationally representative sample of the civilian noninstitutionalized population of the United States.
+Data from the STAZ event file can be used to make estimates of hospital inpatient stay utilization and expenditures for calendar year 2021.
+The file contains 50 variables and has a logical record length of 322 with an additional 2-byte carriage return/line feed at the end of each record.
+As illustrated below, this file consists of MEPS survey data obtained in the 2021 portion of Round 7, and all of Rounds 8 and 9 for Panel 23; the 2021 portion of Rounds 5 and 7, and all of Rounds 1, 2, and the 2021 portion of Round 3 and all of Rounds 4 and 5 for Panel 25; and Rounds 1, 2, and the 2021 portion of Round 3 for Panel 26 (i.e., the rounds for the MEPS panels covering calendar year 2021).